dumlutimuralp/antrea-packet-walks/part_d/README.md

 # PART D

 This section explains how Address Resolution Protocol (ARP) flows are handled by OVS.
-It also clarifies for what reason MAC address "aa:bb:cc:dd:ee:ff" is used used in flow entries in various OVS tables in the previous sections.
+It also clarifies for what reason MAC address "aa:bb:cc:dd:ee:ff" is used in various tables by OVS in the previous sections.

 # 12. ArpResponder Table #20